 - STUDY the optional ch.20.8. - Ch.21: Skip most of ch.23.1 (Blocking), EXCEPT: understand that the advantage of paired sampling is that it reduces variability.
-In particular, skip the Random Matters section. - Ch.22: Understand how to compute expected counts and the subtle difference between testing for proportions and testing for independence. - Ch.23: PART I: Material on simple regression (does not need ch.9) Skip ch.23.7 (logistic regression) Skip for now: ch.23.5 (Multiple Regression Inference) and ch.23.8 (More About Regression)
+In particular, skip the Random Matters section. - Ch.22: Understand how to compute expected counts and the subtle difference between testing for proportions and testing for independence. - Ch.23: Chapter 23.5 (Multiple Regression Inference): Notes are further down since you need to understand ch.09!

-====== Here is the cutoff for midterm 3 in Fall 2022 =======
+• Terminology: Skip • logistic regression Variance • Inflation factor (VIF)

+• STUDY LATER (belongs to ch.23.5): • collinearity • adjusted R^2

+Ch.09: Moved to this spot!!

-- Ch.09: Out of sequence, but this is the proper spot!!Skip ch.9.4: Partial Regression Plots.
-Skip ch.9.5: Indicator Variables - Ch.23: PART II: Material on multiple regression (needs ch.9) Ch.23.5 (Multiple Regression Inference): Ignore the material about the Variance Inflation factor (VIF) - ch.23.8 (More About Regression): Skip Inflation factor (VIF) - But study \circ collinearity \circ adjusted R^2 - Ch.24: SKIP THE ENTIRE CHAPTER! - Ch.25: No F-table lookups in the exams, but do understand that the F-distributions come with TWO degrees of freedom F{df_T,df_E} where df_T = k 1 and df_E = N k.
-Ch.25.4 (Comparing Means): Ignore all formulas and numerical calculations.
-Only understand that you need to increase the confidence level for multiple comparisons and that Bonferroni says that you must decrease α to α/J.
+- Skip ch.9.4: Partial Regression Plots.
+NOT SURE YET about (optional) ch.9.5: Indicator Variables - Ch.23.5: Chapter Multiple Regression Inference: Ignore the material about the Variance Inflation factor (VIF)

+• Terminology: Skip • Inflation factor (VIF) • But REVIEW • collinearity • adjusted R^2

+- Ch.24: SKIP THE ENTIRE CHAPTER! - Ch.25: No F-table lookups in the exams, but do understand that the F-distributions come with TWO degrees of freedom F{df_T,df_E} where $df_T = k 1$ and $df_E = N k$.

+• Ch.25.4 (Comparing Means): Ignore all formulas and numerical calculations.
+Only understand that you need to increase the confidence level for multiple comparisons and that Bonferroni says that you must decrease α to α/J .